uranian throne

 guide to published stories ]

-The likely high price of wading into a mess did not daunt him.
-Necessarily adept at statesmanship, a Noad must take joy in nudging, braiding, stitching life's currents.
 You may remark that this amounts to a definition of statesmanship anywhere in the cosmos, not just for a city on Ooranye.
-We would not argue that point except to remark that the stakes are higher here; that a Uranian Noad, if faced with failure, is exposed naked to the judgement of history; for here on the Seventh World a leader who fails is unable to spread the blame.
+We would not argue that point except to remark that the stakes are higher here: a Uranian Noad, if faced with failure, is exposed naked to the judgement of history, for here on the Seventh World a leader who fails is unable to spread the blame.
 Nen cannot plead entanglement or obstruction by written laws, of which we have none.
-Nen is responsible alone.
+Nen is responsible entirely alone.

-Barlayn Lamiroth had an inkling that some political abyss might lie ahead, for the ominous placards, the disquieting rumours of the past few days, were suggestive of a social cancer against which he knew of no defence.
-Not only to himself but also to the scholars, historians and planetographers whom he had hastened to consult, the moral darkness spreading through Olhoav was of an unfamiliar type; all they knew was the bare fact, that some manipulator of emotions had ignited backgrounder resentment, as a tactic for the stoking of revolution.
+Barlayn Lamiroth had an inkling that some political abyss might lie ahead, because the ominous placards, the disquieting rumours of the past few days, were suggestive of a social cancer against which he knew of no defence.
+Not only to himself but also to the scholars, historians and planetographers whom he had hastened to consult, the moral darkness spreading through Olhoav was of an unfamiliar type; all they knew was the bare fact, that some manipulator of emotions had ignited backgrounder resentment, presumably as a tactic for the stoking of revolution.

 Barlayn concluded that he himself would probably have to kill the rebel leader, the mysterious "Weigher".